-Meghan E. Hollis, Ph.D. is an Assistant Professor in the School of Criminal Justice at Texas State University.
-Her current research focuses on the intersections of race, ethnicity, gender, crime and justice; police organizations; and communities and crime (with a focus on social disorganization and routine activities theories).
-Dr. Hollis has published in numerous academic journals, including Sociological Focus; Crime, Law, and Social Change, Journal of Experimental Criminology, Security Journal, Journal of Community Psychology; Policing: An International Journal of Police Strategies and Management; International Criminal Justice Review; International Journal of Comparative and Applied Criminal Justice; and Crime Prevention and Community Safety.
+Meghan E. Hollis, Ph.D. is an independent researcher, scholar, writer, and editor.
+Her current research focuses on police ethnography; democratic policing (see Manning, 2010 – Democratic Policing in a Changing World); the intersections of race, ethnicity, gender, crime and justice; police organizations; public safety organizational wellness; and understanding critical and feminist theories in criminology – specifically as they apply to the study of policing.
+Dr. Hollis has published in numerous academic journals, including Sociological Focus; Crime, Law, and Social Change; Journal of Experimental Criminology; Security Journal; Journal of Community Psychology; Policing: An International Journal of Police Strategies and Management; International Criminal Justice Review; International Journal of Comparative and Applied Criminal Justice; and Crime Prevention and Community Safety.